knu/wp-syntax-download-extension/readme.txt

 3. Admin options screen.

 == Changelog ==

+= 1.0.3 =
+Fix a bug where the CSS is not read.

 = 1.0.2 =
 Follow the critical change made in WP-Syntax 0.9.11, which is now the